hashicorp/vault/website/source/intro/getting-started/authentication.html.md

 Auth backends are mounted, just like secret backends, except auth backends are always prefixed with `auth/`.
 So the GitHub backend we just mounted can be accessed at `auth/github`.
-You can use `vault help` to learn more about it.
+You can use `vault path-help` to learn more about it.

 With the backend enabled, we first have to configure it.
 For GitHub,